czlee/adjumo/README.md

 julia> Pkg.add("Formatting")
 ```

+You also need to install a solver.
+There are three options: Gurobi, CBC and GLPK.
+You only need one of them.

-At the moment, I'm using Gurobi on an academic license.
+**Option 1: Gurobi.** At the moment, I'm using Gurobi on an academic license.
 Gurobi is a commercial optimization solver.
 To use it, you need to register for an account at http://www.gurobi.com/ and request an academic
 license.
 Naturally, this requires you to be a student or staff member at a degree-granting institution.
 If you can get hold of a Gurobi license: